graphbrain/graphbrain/_sources/installation.rst.txt

 Installation
 ============

-GraphBrain is compatible with 64-bit CPython 3.3+ and runs on Linux, macOS and Windows(untested).
-GraphBrain is available over pip.
-Installation requires a working build environment. `For both installation methods, check the prerequisites for your OS <#prerequisites>`_.
+Graphbrain is compatible with 64-bit CPython 3.4+ and runs on macOS, Linux and Windows.

+We currently have binary releases for macOS only.
+Given a working build environment, installation on Linux should be equally simple.
+Installation on Windows is at the moment less straightforward, because of our dependency on LevelDB, which in turn requires a bit of effort to install in this OS. `For such cases or to build from the sources, check the prerequisites for your OS <#prerequisites>`_.

 Make sure you are using Python 3.

 Install with pip (recommended)
 ==============================

 ::

-   $ sudo pip install graphbrain
+   $ pip install graphbrain

 It is advisable to work with virtual environments.
 This avoids conflicts with the system-wide installed packages and creates a nice self-contained environment for you to work on.
-It is particularly important with GraphBrain because we maintain dependencies to specific versions of downstream machine learning tools, as to keep results consistent.
+It is particularly important with graphbrain because we maintain dependencies to specific versions of downstream machine learning tools, as to keep results consistent.

 To create a virtual environment in the current directory you can do this::